10Dozen/ezbld/README.md

     - [Custom processor](#processors.custom)

-Tool helps compose groupd of files into single file keeping given order of content.
+Tool helps compose group of files into a single file keeping given order of content.
 Files may also be processed by custom processor before merging.

 ## Settings file (settings.ini) <a name='settings'></a>